pahund/blog-article-copenhagen/README.md

 While working on the blog article, you can make the page automatically reload in the browser when you save changes to the HTML code of the page.

-To make this work:
+You need to have [Node.js](https://nodejs.org/) installed, at least version 4.

+To install the auto reloader:

     npm install

+To start it:

     npm run

-You need to have Babel installed as a global module.

 ## ISC License

 Copyright &copy; 2015 mobile.de GmbH